myobie/basics/README.markdown

 A list maintains it’s order by the record’s positions, like an array.
 The editor provides a UI to drag and drop records into the correct order.
 Every record in a list has a `position` attribute which is an integer.

 A tree maintains it’s order along with a parent relationship.
 Every tree has only one root node which is parentless.
-The editor provides a UI to drag and drop records into the correct order and to next them under different parents.
-Moving a node which has children also moves it’s children.
+The editor provides a UI to drag and drop records into the correct order and to nest them under a different parent.
+Moving a node with children also moves it’s children.
 Every record in a tree has `left`, `right`, and `parent_id` attributes.

-A calendar maintain’s it’s order by the date or time associated with each record.
+A calendar maintains it’s order by the date or time associated with each record.
 A calendar can also optionally include an end date or time to create a time span for each record.
 The editor provides a calendar-like UI for editing and moving records to different dates and times.
 Every record in a calendar has either `start_at` and `end_at` or `start_on` and `end_on` attributes. `end_*` attributes might be empty.

 A map maintain’s it’s positions by the global position associated with each record.
 A map-like UI is provided to manage the records.
 Every record in a map has `longitude`, `latitude`, and `address` attributes.